emdgroup/baybe/docs/userguide/simulation.md

 )
 ```

-Ideally, all possible parameter combinations should be measured and represented in the data frame to ensure that a backtesting simulation produces a realistic performance assessment.
+Ideally, all possible parameter combinations should be measured and represented in the dataframe to ensure that a backtesting simulation produces a realistic performance assessment.
 However, this is an unrealistic assumption for most applications because search spaces are oftentimes exceedingly large.
-As a consequence, it may well be the case that a provided dataframe contains the measurements of only some parameter configurations while the majority of combinations is not present.
+As a consequence, it may well be the case that a provided dataframe contains the measurements of only some parameter configurations while the majority of combinations is not present (like in the example above).

 For this situation, BayBE offers several ways to handle such "missing" targets.
 The behavior is configured using the `impute_mode` keyword of the respective simulation function, which offers the following options for handling missing values: